Blog

 Gen Z are incredibly important for the future of any brand.
 They are known as the generation that primarily engages with the world online – consuming and creating content, interacting with friends and communities, and connecting directly with brands.
 Critically, they are the most likely demographic to share their experiences – both positive and negative – of a brand and its products.

-Max believes that brands now need to be ‘digital native’, meaning that they should have a constant presence within the online spaces that Gen Z have adopted.
+Max believes that brands now need to be ‘digital native’, meaning that they should have a constant, authentic presence within the online spaces that Gen Z have adopted.
 Tommy Hilfiger is one such brand that has made the jump.
 Alastair shares that the brand has evolved its purpose and mission over the last few years, placing emphasis on promoting sustainability, inclusivity, diversity – key issues that resonate with Gen Z.

-Gen Z appreciate honesty above all else, says Max, “They are allergic to hypocrisy.
+Gen Z appreciates honesty above all else, says Max, “They are allergic to hypocrisy.
 If I were to do something that isn’t moral, Gen Z would be the first part of my audience to call me out on it.
 And for brands, it’s the same.”

 Max believes that Gen Z tend to trust, admire, and give greater weight to personalities rather than brands and companies.
 According to Max, this feeds into the process of researching products; gone are the days of consumers relying on official company websites and advertising to make purchasing decisions.
 “When it comes to fashion advice, Gen Z would rather listen to a personality than a brand – think Molly-Mae, instead of Vogue,” says Max.

-Adopting new social media and metaverse platforms
+Adopting metaverse platforms

 There are multiple new avenues within gaming and the metaverse that brands can exploit to connect with Gen Z and remain front of mind.
 Take Tommy Hilfiger’s ‘Tommy Play’ experience on ROBLOX, as one example.
 Boasting over 35 million visits, the experience allows fans to challenge their friends to bike races, play Freeze Tag, and unlock virtual Tommy Hilfiger accessories for their avatars.

-Implications for brand protection strategy
+Implications for Brand Protection strategy

 With Gen Z continuing to move towards user-generated content (UGC) platforms such as TikTok, brands need to review the channels that they prioritize and how they can effectively detect and remove infringements.

-Alastair states, “If you think back to 12 months ago, was TikTok really on our radar in terms of going in and looking for infringement?
-No. But now it is.
-The challenge is that you can’t just look at a listing, analyze it in a few seconds, and then enforce – you’ve really got to look at the video and understand the context of what’s being what’s being sold.
+Alastair states, “The challenge is that you can’t just look at a TikTok post, analyze it in a few seconds, and then enforce – you’ve really got to look at the video and understand the context.
 The other challenge is that TikTok and similar platforms aren’t necessarily sales channels.
 They’re often influencing channels in terms of pointing consumers to where they can buy products or sharing reviews of counterfeits.
-You’ve got to go a lot deeper to find the product itself and where it is being sold.”
+You’ve got to go a lot deeper to find the product and where it’s being sold.”

 Seller verification on marketplaces and social commerce platforms